Assessment tools in the LMS

 Assignments allow you to manage the submission and return of graded assignments and feedback for each student separately.
 In an assignment, you can include a description, score, and file attachments.
 You can create assignments in several courses areas, such as in a content area, learning module, lesson plan, or folder.

 Students access the assignment, type or upload their submission, and submit before the due date.
 You have a record of when the assignment was submitted, and a permanent copy of the assignments submitted.
-You can respond to each student separately.

 Tests and Pools

 You can create tests and surveys and then deploy them in your UoS website.
 You can also copy tests and pools (collections of questions) between different websites and across years in the LMS.
 When you add a test or survey to a content area, it automatically creates a Grade Centre column.
-Tests can be automatically marked, or created as open-book test to be marked by tutors and/or lecturers.

 There is a pared back mobile test option.
 Due to the possibility of mobile connectivity issues, we suggest that assessable tests are not to be attempted by students on a mobile.
 Mobile test use a parred down list of question types.
-Students can attempt any test on a mobile if it contains only the following question types:

 The useful links of the right hand side of this page showcase further information about designing tests for students in the LMS, and also a helpful page for students about taking tests online.